Horizontal-org/Tella-Desktop/README.md

 # Tella Desktop

 A desktop version of the Tella app made to share files offline via Nearby Sharing.
 This application enables secure, encrypted file transfers between devices without relying on external servers, prioritizing privacy and security for sensitive data exchange.
-It uses this communication protocol: [https://github.com/Horizontal-org/](https://github.com/Horizontal-org/Tella-P2P-Protocol)

 ## Platform and availability
 Nearby Sharing will be available for Tella Android, Tella iOS and Tella Desktop, but it's still under development.